esbmc/esbmc-ai/README.md

 The following settings are adjustable in the `config.json` file:

 1. `ai_model`: The model to use.
 List of models available [here](https://github.com/Yiannis128/esbmc-ai/wiki/AI-Models).
+2. `ai_custom`: Allows for specifying custom `text-generation-inference` servers to use.
+For more information see [the wiki page](https://github.com/Yiannis128/esbmc-ai/wiki/AI-Models#custom-llm).
-2. `esbmc_path`: Override the default ESBMC path.
+3. `esbmc_path`: Override the default ESBMC path.
 Leave blank to use the default ("./esbmc").
-3. `esbmc_params`: Array of strings.
+4. `esbmc_params`: Array of strings.
 This represents the default ESBMC parameters to use when calling ESBMC, these will be used only when no parameters are specified after the filename. **Do not specify a source file to scan in here as ESBMC-AI will inject that in the ESBMC parameters itself**.
-4. `consecutive_prompt_delay`: Rate limit wait time for API calls.
+5. `consecutive_prompt_delay`: Rate limit wait time for API calls.
-5. `temp_auto_clean`: Boolean value describing if to clean temporary files from the temporary directory as soon as they are not needed.
+6. `temp_auto_clean`: Boolean value describing if to clean temporary files from the temporary directory as soon as they are not needed.
-6. `temp_file_dir`: The directory to save temporary files in.
+7. `temp_file_dir`: The directory to save temporary files in.
-7. `chat_modes`: Contains settings that belong to each individual chat mode.
+8. `chat_modes`: Contains settings that belong to each individual chat mode.
 It is not recommended to change these as changing them will impact the effectiveness of the LLMs.

 ## Usage